bhstark2/latency/report.md

 be played out, so they can be played with the correct timing for the packets that were retransmitted.
 The key thing to note here is that a 10 ms increase in network latency can cause a 30 ms increase in glass-to-glass delay.

-### Quality of Experience

-For Internet voice and video conferencing and calling systems, the network latency is often the major factor causing large glass-to-glass delay.
-The network latency contributes to the delay, but other aspects of the network also contribute.
-Packet loss rates and the grouping of packet loss have a large impact on the overall delay.
-The delay has a huge impact on how well people can communicate.

 ## Multiplayer online games